 Autistic Self Advocacy Network

-Autistic Self Advocacy Network has been actively promoting SDM for a number of years.
+Autistic Self Advocacy Network has been actively promoting SDM for many years.

 Administration for Community Living

-The Administration for Community Living has been funding work on SDM for many years, including creating the National Resource Center on Supported Decision-Making.
+The Administration for Community Living has been funding work on SDM for many years, including, most recently in 2020, creating the Center for Youth Voice/Youth Choice to promote alternatives to guardianship for youth.
+CPR is a proud partner in the Center for Youth Voice/Youth Choice.
+The Administration for Community Living also funded the National Resource Center on Supported Decision-Making.
 The National Resource Center is a project of: Quality Trust for Individuals with Disabilities and their partners, the Burton Blatt Institute of Syracuse University, The Kansas University Life Span Institute, The American Bar Association Commission on Law and Aging, the Autistic Self Advocacy Network, Family Voices, and Parent to Parent USA.